sarangjo/sarangjo.github.io/content/pages/blog/memories/index.md

 > A meandering stream of consciousness about memories, remembering things and not remembering them, with some real memories sprinkled in.

-# Outline 1

-- Intro
-- Immediate response
-- Remembering via Music
-- Memories and everyone else
-  - Siddhesh
-  - The world
-  - 1 second a day
-- Time
-  - The great equalizer
-  - What can we do but accept it and enjoy each moment to the fullest?

-# Outline 2

-- Intro
-- immediate response
-- Remembering via music
-- memories -> time connection
-- time the great equalizer
-- everyone else
-  - siddhesh
-  - the world
-  - 1 sec

----

 # Intro

 For as long as I can remember, I've had bad memory.[^1] But every so often, I'm gripped by a soul-deep anxiety that I've begun to forget so many important things, people, memories, and places from my life.
 It's paralyzing, knowing that I've lived a whopping $26.5 \times 365$ days on this Earth and yet struggle to remember the last one.
 Who am I, what is my identity, if not the sum of my lived experiences?
 If I can't even point to those experiences and say, "I was there.
 I did that.
 I lived that," then... what has it all been about?
 Even without the existential questioning, it's also pretty annoying day-to-day, forgetting the basic things I shouldn't be.
 It makes people think I don't care about them.
 People say you'll always remember the things you care about...
 But I care about so much and remember so little.
 Why?